MichaelHeaton/homelab-infra/docs/02-Workstation-Setup.md

 - [ ] git --version and gh auth status show logged in
 - [ ] curl --version shows installed version (Windows only, macOS already includes curl)
+- [ ] wrangler --version prints a version and wrangler whoami shows authenticated user
 - [ ] Docker pulls and runs hello-world container
 - [ ] Terraform version command outputs installed version
 - [ ] Ansible version command outputs installed version (if installed)
+- [ ] vault version command outputs installed version
+- [ ] consul version command outputs installed version

 ## Exit Criteria

 - [ ] Git and GitHub CLI are installed and authenticated
+- [ ] Wrangler is installed and authenticated
 - [ ] curl is installed and validated (Windows only, macOS already includes curl)
 - [ ] Docker Desktop is installed and running containers successfully
 - [ ] Terraform is installed and validated
 - [ ] Ansible is installed and validated (if applicable)
+- [ ] Vault CLI is installed and validated
+- [ ] Consul CLI is installed and validated

 Next → [Cloud Accounts & Foundations](03-Cloud-Accounts-and-Foundations.md)